Can I put a Plate In The air fryer : Safe Guide in 2025

 Using Ceramic Plates

-- Gradual Temperature Increase: If possible, allow the ceramic plate to warm up with the air fryer to avoid thermal shock.
+• Gradual Temperature Increase: Let your ceramic plate warm up naturally with the air fryer.

 Using Glass Dishes

-- Verify the Glass is Tempered: Only use glass that is specified as tempered or heat-resistant.
+• Verify the Glass is Tempered: Only use glass that’s specifically built for heat resistance.

 Using Metal Pans